 Sounds Like Dawn To grieve is to grope inside a black box, and sense no edge until light bleeds through, at first dark red, then lighter still, slowly insinuating as if through the thin, sebaceous flesh of an eyelid.
-And now I … [Read more...]
+And now I can see why mourning sounds like dawn.
+Like the slow creep of watercolor soaking through thick paper, dawn also … [Read more...]

 About Hawa Allan